VDD: Varied Drone Dataset for Semantic Segmentation: The Proposed VDD Dataset

+The diversity of a dataset is crucial for successful network training.
+We consider 3 important variations in our VDD dataset.

-A. Varied camera angles.
-We consider this variation as a highly effective method of data augmentation.
+\paragraph{Varied camera angles.} We consider this variation as a highly effective method of data augmentation.
 While traditional data augmentation techniques such as flipping, rotating, cropping, scaling, panning, and dithering can modify the appearance of an object, they cannot replicate the effects of changes in camera angles.
 With varying camera angles, each object undergoes geometric transformation between images, while retaining its color and texture.
 This results in a more diverse and realistic dataset.
 Additionally, changes in shading relationships between objects occur with changes in camera angles.
 To achieve maximum variation in our dataset, VDD was created using camera angles set at 30, 60, and 90 degrees.
-90 degrees is a bird view, watching vertically from air to ground. \\

-B. Varied scenes.
-Our dataset is large, not only in the total pixels, but also in its scene complexity.
-We want to cover as many semantic environments as possible in this dataset.
-VDD contains the following scenes: \\ a.
-Municipal residential zones, villas, school and college buildings, and hospitals\\ b.
-Highways, roads and parking lots\\ c.
-Facilities like gyms cantenn and libraries\\ d.
-Factories and industries\\ e.
-Natural scenes: rivers, lakes and mountains\\ f.
-Rural areas: villages and farm fields\\
+90 degrees is a bird view, watching vertically from air to ground.
+The group of images shown in Fig. \ref{fig_angle2} aim at the same buildings, but with different camera angles.
+Thus they contain significantly various semantic information, such as variation of scales, and difference in occlusion relationships.
+In detail, there are 69 images taken at 30 degrees, 75 taken at 60 degrees, and 256 taken at bird view.